US Core Implementation Guide

 5.0.1 - STU5 Release US

 This page is part of the US Core (v5.0.1: STU5) based on FHIR R4.
-The current version which supercedes this version is 6.1.0.
-For a full list of available versions, see the Directory of published versions.
-Page versions: STU6.1 STU6 STU5
+This is the current published version in its permanent home (it will always be available at this URL).
+For a full list of available versions, see the Directory of published versions

 ValueSet: US Core Sexual Orientation